cristianoliveira/ergo/README.md

 For windows you can find the executable in each [release](https://github.com/cristianoliveira/ergo/releases).

 ***Disclaimer:***
-I only use unix based systems on my daily basis, so I can't test each build :(
+I only use unix based systems on a daily basis, so I am not able test each build :(

 ### Using go
 ```